lhe17/nebula/README.md

 have a bad convergence code, in many cases, trying a different negative binomial mixed model (e.g., NBLMM, see below for more details) may solve the problem.

+Depending on the concrete application, the estimated gene-specific overdispersions can also be taken into consideration in quality control.
+For example, when testing differential expression for a variable, genes with a very large estimated cell-level overdispersion should be filtered out because such genes have huge unexplained noises.
+A large cell-level overdispersion is generally rare in UMI-based single cell data, especially among abundantly expressed genes, but more common in e.g., SMART-seq2 as PCR duplicates introduce substantial noises.
+It might be hard to give a precise cut-off for a large overdispersion because it also depends on the sample size of the data.
+Based on the empirical simulation study in
+(<a href="https://www.nature.com/articles/s42003-021-02146-6" class="uri">https://www.nature.com/articles/s42003-021-02146-6</a>),
+genes with an estimated cell-level overdispersion \>100 should be removed for a data set with at least 50 cells per subject.
+On the other hand, if the purpose is to extract residuals for downstream analysis such as clustering, genes with a large cell-level overdispersion might be preferable because they have large variations.

+If the variable of interest is subject-level, genes with a very large subject-level overdispersion (\>1) should be removed or interpreted cautiously as well.
+In addition, at least a moderate number of subjects (\>30) are required for testing a subject-level variable using `nebula` simply because a small number of subjects are not enough to accurately estiamte the subject-level overdispersion.
+As shown in the original article, even 30 subjects lead to mild inflated type I errors in most simulated scenarios.
+If the number of subjects is small, methods accounting for small sample size (e.g., DESeq2, edgeR) should be used for testing subject-level variables.

 Using other mixed models
 ------------------------